amourany/ffbad-tournaments-slack-bot/README.md

    In "Permissions" the app only need the scope (Bot Token Scopes) `chat:write`

    In this section, you can also find your _Bot User OAuth Token_ (`xoxb-XXX), it will be needed later
-2. See [MyFFBad tokens](docs/MyFFBad-tokens.md) on how to retrieve both tokens
+2. The FFBad API requires 2 header tokens: see [MyFFBad tokens](docs/MyFFBad-tokens.md) on how to retrieve both of them
 3. Create a new DynamoDB database with a table named `PublishedTournament`
 4. Create a new IAM User for the previously created database, with RW authorizations on it
 5. Set up a new AWS Lambda function and set it to run a Docker image.